 PRN0030V.
 Pharmacology and the Administration of Medications.
-This course provides knowledge of the broad groups of drugs and their actions, dosages and side effects.
-It includes the mathematics necessary to administer safe and accurate dosages of medications.
-Drug therapy is also a component.
-The student will begin clinical administration of medications in the PRN Fundamentals I course; drug therapy is integrated throughout the curriculum.
-44 hours/1.25 credit.
+This course introduces the study of broad groups of drugs designed to provide the practical nursing student with a basic background of drugs, their actions, dosages, and side effects.
+This course includes basic drugs and solutions and reviews the mathematics computations that are necessary to administer safe and accurate dosages of medications.
+With demonstrated laboratory competence, the student will initiate drug administration in the clinical setting.
+Drug therapy will be integrated throughout the curriculum.
+30 hours/1 credit.